graalvm/graalvm-ten-things/README.md

 JVM in any way. `native-image` really does compile your Java code, and any Java libraries you use, all the way down to simple machine code.
-For runtime components like the garbage collector we are running our own new VM called the SubstrateVM, which like Graal is also written in Java.
+For runtime components like the garbage collector we are running our own new VM called the SubstrateVM, which like GraalVM is also written in Java.

 If we look at the libraries which `topten` uses you can see they are only standard system libraries.
 We could also move just this one file to a system which has never had a JVM installed and run it there to verify it doesn't use a JVM or any other files.
-It's also pretty small - this executable is less than 6 MB.
+It's also pretty small - this executable is less than 8 MB.

 ```
 $ otool -L topten    # ldd topten on Linux
 topten:
+  /usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 1252.250.1)
-	/System/Library/Frameworks/CoreFoundation.framework/Versions/A/CoreFoundation (compatibility version 150.0.0, current version 1452.23.0)
+  /System/Library/Frameworks/CoreFoundation.framework/Versions/A/CoreFoundation (compatibility version 150.0.0, current version 1575.12.0)
   /usr/lib/libz.1.dylib (compatibility version 1.0.0, current version 1.2.11)
-	/usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 1252.50.4)
 $ du -h topten
-5.7M	topten
+7.5M  topten
 ```

 If we run the executable we can see that it starts around an order of magnitude